Getting Started

 git clone https://github.com/network-chadmin/containerlab.git

-Cloning the repo above will download all the necessary lab files to start, assuming you've acquired the proper images.
-Move to the directory with your desired lab's YAML file in it:
+Cloning the repo downloads all lab files.
+After obtaining the necessary images, move to the directory with your desired lab’s YAML file:

 cd /path/to/your/labfile.clab.yml